The Importance of Good Credit Scores:

 If you have several credit card accounts but are only using a few of them, you’ll only raise your balance-to-limit ratio if you close the unused ones.
 You also shouldn’t open new accounts when applying for a loan if possible.
 If you have a short credit history or very few accounts, opening a new credit line may lower your score since you don’t have a proven track record”, said Jan Davis, an executive vice president at TransUnion.
 What’s more, a new account will lower the average age of your accounts, another factor in your FICO score.

 To find out specifically what you must do to raise your score, you can order your score report from all three national credit bureaus.
 In addition to your score, you’ll get your credit report, an indication of how your score ranks nationally and an explanation of how you can boost your standing.

-Like Equifax, the Experian score can only be purchased online for $12.95.
-The TransUnion score (included whenever you buy your TransUnion credit report, which will cost up to $9.00 depending where you live) may be purchased online, by mail, or, in some cases, by phone.
+Like Equifax, the Experian score can only be purchased online.
+The TransUnion score (included whenever you buy your TransUnion credit report, which will cost depending on where you live) may be purchased online, by mail, or, in some cases, by phone.